 Is it worth it?

 2. Manage communication from one place: We’ve talked a lot about email.
 But people use email for lots of different things – marketing, sales, customer support.
-We also know how hard it can be managing lots of different tasks in different roles.
+We also know how hard it can be to manage lots of different tasks in different roles.
 Having Drag Team boards means you can do just that, all from one place.
 Lots of tools have emerged that do specific tasks for different roles, but having a universal place, inside your inbox, is awesome.

 3. Have a transparent team: It’s not just about saving time, it’s about promoting transparency across your team.
 Sharing certain communication onto team boards provides context to why things are getting done.